The Broody Hen Work and Community Program

 Many adults with disabilities experience isolation after graduating from school programs.

-Farm Fridays provides a place where individuals can continue to grow, contribute, and build friendships.
+Our Farm Days Work &.
+Community Program provides a place where individuals can continue to grow, contribute, and build friendships.

 The items created during these gatherings help support The Broody Hen Farm Stand while giving participants the pride of knowing their work matters.